Plan the Ultimate Jaco Bachelor Party (2019 Guide)

 Massage Parlors / Strip Clubs

 Prostitution being legal in Costa Rica, there isn’t the same demand for strip clubs that you find in other places.
 However, Jaco does have one strip club, Centerfolds.
-The women there are stunning, they have a club atmosphere with DJ-driven music, bottle packages, and even limo service, so they are a great choice for a Jaco VIP bachelor party.
+The women there are stunning, they have a club atmosphere with DJ-driven music, bottle packages, and even limo service, so they are a great choice for a Jaco bachelor party.